hzy3774/AndroidUn7zip/README.md

 * This is a small free library with simple function to extract the 7z file
 * It is a jni call library
 * This library is based on LZMA sdk,it does the most job.
+* Add Android studio support, eclipse is supported in eclipse branch
+* NDK is needed

 ###2.Usage